clxcommunications/sdk-xms-python/docs/tutorial.rst

 =====================

-The purpose of this document is to present the basic concepts of the CLX Communications HTTP REST Messaging API and how to use it from PHP using the HTTP REST Messaging API SDK.
+The purpose of this document is to present the basic concepts of the CLX Communications HTTP REST Messaging API and how to use it from Python using the HTTP REST Messaging API SDK.

 HTTP REST Messaging API basics
 ------------------------------